-These departments offer diverse programs and services to students which complement and enrich the educational and out-of-class life of UCI students.
+These departments offer diverse programs and services which complement and enrich the educational and out-of-class life of UCI students.
 This is achieved through a comprehensive range of cultural, social, wellness and intellectual opportunities that promote student learning and development.
-For additional information, visit the Student Life & Leadership website or contact firstname.lastname@example.org, 949-824-5181.
+For additional information, visit the Student Life & Leadership website or contact email@example.com, 949-824-5181.

-To assist students in becoming more effective leaders, the Office of the Dean of Students offers leadership programs while staying informed about student issues and concerns.
-Additionally, the Dean of Students is responsible for upholding the student conduct process and hears student appeals.
+To assist students in becoming more effective leaders, the Office of the Dean of Students offers leadership programs while engaging student issues and concerns.
+Additionally, the Dean of Students is responsible for upholding the student conduct process and hears student conduct appeals.
 The Randy Lewis All-University Leadership Conference is the cornerstone of UCI’s leadership offerings bringing together students, faculty, staff, and administrators.
 This annual weekend conference involves more than 220 emerging and established student leaders representing the full diversity of campus interest groups.
 The UC Student Regent Recruitment Luncheon is held during the winter quarter, prior to the application deadline.
 The current UC Student Regent informs interested candidates of the issues of the day and is available for questions and answers.
 The application for the UC Student Regent position is available at UC Board of Regents website.

 The Administrative Intern Program provides participating students with administrative and leadership experience designed to develop personal and professional skills as well as to increase their knowledge of complex organizational structures.
 Approximately 25 students annually are selected to participate and are assigned to campus departments where they develop programs and projects.
 Academic credit is earned through participation in a weekly seminar (MGMT 198A-MGMT 198B-MGMT 198C; 4 units per quarter for a maximum of 12 units).
 For additional information contact 949-824-5182 or visit the Administrative Intern Program website.